ChmielewskiKamil/kchmielewski.xyz/content/posts/mutation-analysis.md

 ### How do you test the test suite?

+One approach would be to manually go through the test files and see what is being tested.
+This process is time consuming and depending on where you are in the process (project design phase, before audit / after audit etc.), the efficient approach will be different.
+A helpful way to design test cases in a structured format would be something like the [Branching Tree Technique](https://youtu.be/0-EmbNVgFA4?si=Z5BNbfXAKLvu3Y2k).

+Another approach which is the topic of this article is to introduce small modification to the codebase and see how the test suite reacts to them.
+Ideally if you change something, the test suite should react accordingly and fail to indicate that the business logic does not match the specification anymore.

 ### What is mutation testing?

-Mutation is a technique that allows you to evaluate the tests.
+Mutation analysis is a technique that allows you to evaluate the tests.
 Since the tests evaluate if the application conforms to the specification, the question arises how do you evaluate the tests themselves?
 How do we now that the specification is robust and covers the buisness logic of the application?
 Mutation testing is